Chicago/design.chicago.gov/page.md

 You can then pull up http://localhost:4000/ in your browser to see the design standards local clone.

-## Pattern Lab

-Pattern Lab is used to publish the atomic design elements of the Chiago Design System.
-You will need to install the CDS Pattern Lab fork in order to edit and preview your changes to the CDS pattern library.
-[Go here](http://patternlab.io/) for more information on Pattern Lab and atomic design.

 <!---
 #### Mac Install as submodule